johann-petrak/licenseheaders/README.md

   -v, --verbose         increases log verbosity (can be specified 1 to 3
                         times, default shows errors only) -d DIR, --dir DIR     The directory to recursively process (default: .).
+  -f [FILES [FILES ...]], --files [FILES [FILES ...]]
+                        The list of files to process.
+If not empty - will disable '--dir' option
   -b                    Back up all files which get changed to a copy with
                         .bak added to the name
   -t TMPL, --tmpl TMPL  Template name or file to use.
   -y YEARS, --years YEARS
                         Year or year range to use.
+  -cy, --current-year   Use today's year.
   -o OWNER, --owner OWNER
                         Name of copyright owner to use.
   -n PROJECTNAME, --projname PROJECTNAME